morteako/monoids-functional.christmas/monoids.md

 > Product 20
 ```

 But how do we use this on multiple values, like combining all the elements in a list using `<>`?

 ## Foldable

-Haskell has a type class for data structures that can be folded, called `Foldable`.
+Haskell has a type class for data structures that can be folded, called [Foldable](https://hackage.haskell.org/package/base-4.14.1.0/docs/Data-Foldable.html#t:Foldable).
 To be folded just means to combine the values inside the structure, which is exactly what we want to do when using monoids.

 ```haskell